 - Place blackened chiles into a paper bag and seal.
 Leave chiles to steam for 15 minutes.

 - When chiles are cool enough to handle, with your fingertips or a small sharp knife, separate the stem from each one.
 Open the chiles out flat and remove the seeds and fleshy ribs with your hands.
 Rinse under cool running water.

 When you hunger for the pure unadulterated taste of roasted green chiles, without competing distractions, this is the dish.
-The corn garnishes serve to both accentuate and counterpoint the chile flavor and the creamy texture of the soup.
+The corn and tortilla garnishes serve to both accentuate and counterpoint the chile flavor and the creamy texture of the soup.
 I consider them essential, so fortunately, they are both quick and easy to make.

 Ingredient Note I was surprised by the heat level of the poblanos I used here, as their grocery store brethren are usually quite mild.
 If you don’t want a soup with a definite kick, be sure to sample your chiles beforehand to ascertain their heat level.
 Poblanos vary from almost no heat at all to moderately hot (hot, but unlikely to make you cry).